Posted: by Jo Wednesday, 12 December 2018 @ 15:42

 Beryl Matthews (my mum): for

-mum is an absolute inspiration to me, and a great role model.
-Though poorly
+mum has always been an absolute inspiration to me, and a great role model.
+Though not well

 educated herself – leaving school at 15 – she fully recognised the importance